BlueFern/OO-NVU/README.md

-# OO-NVU - Version 2.1
+# OO-NVU - Version 3?
 Object-oriented implementation of the NVU model.

-NVU 2.1 contains the following pathways:
+Contains the following pathways:
-* Neuronal dynamics stimulated by a current input to the soma
+* Excitatory/inhibitory neuron dynamics based on Wilson & Cowan (1972)
 * K+ pathway via K+ release from the neuron into the SC
 * Nitric oxide pathway via glutamate release from the neuron into the SC
 * Astrocytic calcium pathway via glutamate release from the neuron into the SC